 - Diving accidents

 - Slip and fall accidents

 - Injuries caused by faulty parts, including filters or vacuums

 - Chemical burns from pool chemicals

-Swimming pool accidents can often lead to serious injuries including neck and back injuries, broken bones, burns, and even wrongful death.
+Swimming pool accidents can often lead to serious injuries, including neck and back injuries, broken bones, burns, and even wrongful death.

 Property owners are responsible for maintaining a safe area for people of all ages to swim.
 This includes making a reasonable effort to keep the swimming pool in good repair and restrict access to the pool.
-In general, these types of cases fall under Florida’s premise liability laws.
+In general, these types of cases fall under Florida’s premises liability laws.

 In addition to the pool owner, other parties who may be held liable could include:

 - The manufacturer of a pool part, such as the stairs or pool filter